Suspension of Jimmy Kimmel Live!: Republican Party

-Republican senators Ted Cruz, Dave McCormick, Thom Tillis, Mitch McConnell, Jerry Moran, and Lisa Murkowski, alongside U.S. House Energy and Commerce Committee chairman Brett Guthrie, criticized or expressed concern about Carr's comments.
+Senate majority leader John Thune and Republican senators Ted Cruz, Dave McCormick, Thom Tillis, Mitch McConnell, Jerry Moran, and Lisa Murkowski, alongside U.S. House Energy and Commerce Committee chairman Brett Guthrie, criticized or expressed concern about Carr's comments.
 On his Verdict podcast, Cruz (who holds oversight authority over the FCC as chair of the U.S. Senate Commerce, Science, and Transportation Committee) criticized FCC chair Carr's behavior, saying his threat to ABC was "right out of Goodfellas" before adding: "That's right out of a mafioso coming into a bar going, 'Nice bar you have here; it'd be a shame if something happened to it.
 He also stated that it would set a precedent for a future Democratic FCC chair to exert pressure on broadcasters for offensive speech by conservatives.
 McConnell agreed with Cruz's remarks, saying, "You don't have to like what somebody says on TV to agree that the government shouldn't be getting involved here."

 Kentucky senator Rand Paul said that Carr had "no business" threatening license revocations over Kimmel's remarks while stating that "despicable comments, you have the right to say them, but you don't have the right to employment", and argued that "you can be fired for not being popular."
 Oklahoma Senator Markwayne Mullin dismissed Cruz's concerns, contending that ABC executives had the right to suspend Kimmel and claimed Carr's threat was inconsequential to the matter given the content of Kimmel's remarks; Mullin compared Disney and ABC's disciplinary action against Kimmel to Fox News's 2023 firing of Tucker Carlson, which he erroneously claimed was due to his misinformation about the COVID-19 pandemic.
 Following Trump's September 23 Truth Social post threatening legal action against Disney and ABC over Kimmel's reinstatement, former congressman Justin Amash said Trump's words "torpedoed every White House surrogate who claimed the administration wasn't attempting to coerce Disney/ABC".